chaoticbob/GraphicsExperiments/README.md

 mind if you make use of the code.

 #### What kinds of experiments are in here?
 Whatever comes to mind.
-Right now there is only a raytracing example.
+Right now there are basic ray tracing experiments for triangle and procedural AABB intersection.

 # Some Stuff
 1. The main idea behind these graphics experiments is to show how XYZ is done without a bunch of noise around it.